JulioPDX/ccnp_enarsi_lab_manual/README.md

 ### Lab Deploy Example

-Here from the hub router perspective, none of the devices are configired, lab ask you to  begin with a confgired DMVPN phase3 that was complete from an earlier lab
+Here from the hub router (RTR1) perspective, none of the devices are configured.
+This particular lab asks you to begin with a configured DMVPN phase 3 that was completed from an earlier lab.
+This deploy will configure the interfaces(main, loopback, tunnel), EIGRP routing, and DMVPN configuration for example.

 [![asciicast](https://asciinema.org/a/381759.svg)](https://asciinema.org/a/381759/?speed=2)

 ### Lab Destroy Example

-Here from a spoke router perspective, we are viewing the interface and dmpvn configuiration and the entire lab will be reset
+In the destroy phase, we will look from a spoke router(RTR2) perspective, we are viewing the interface and DMVPN configuration and the entire lab will be reset

 [![asciicast](https://asciinema.org/a/scOYtR7cwyICkn9ABLH0WlznI.svg)](https://asciinema.org/a/scOYtR7cwyICkn9ABLH0WlznI/?speed=2)